pasztorpisti/json-cfg/README.rst

 Seemingly the difference isn't that big.
-With json-cfg you can use extended syntax in the config file and the code that loads/processes the config is also somewhat nicer but real difference is what happens when we encounter an error.
+With json-cfg you can use extended syntax in the config file and the code that loads/processes the config is also somewhat nicer but real difference is what happens when you encounter an error.
 With json-cfg you get an exception with a message that points to the problematic part of the json config file while the pure-json example can't tell you line/column numbers in the config file.
 In case of larger configs this can cause headaches.